maxwolf621/Notes/Typescript/Function.md

 Type 'string' is not assignable to type 'any[]'.
 ```

-Because both overloads have the same argument count and same return type, we can instead write a non-overloaded version of the function:
+Because **both overloads have the same argument count and same return type**, we can instead write a non-overloaded version of the function:
 ```typescript
 function len(x: any[] | string) {
   return x.length;